Karin Schuett President / Licensed Funeral Director Class 1

 Karin attended Humber College Funeral Services Program and graduated with Honours in 2006.
 Karin has worked as a Licensed Funeral Director Class 1 for the past 14 years after homemaking and raising a family of two – a son and a daughter.
 A graduate of Humber College in 2006, Karin entered the profession to express her caring, compassion and creativity.
 She has worked in several locations throughout the GTA in a wide variety of roles serving bereaved families.
 The many families she has served have experienced her warmth, sensitivity and practicality, as well as her concern for providing satisfying, efficient and appropriate care.
 This is reiterated with the fact that Circle of Life caters to one family at a time, offering privacy and exclusive care.
 Now, as Owner / Manager of her own funeral services establishment, Karin offers families the benefits of her experience to provide them with a respectful, dignified and cost-effective service in the changing landscape of funeral services today.

 Circle of Life Cremation and Burial Centre Inc. is a member of The Better Business Bureau (BBB).
-Karin is a member of The Dundas Lawn Bowling Club and the Dundas Rotary Club.
-She serves on the Board of Directors for Dundas Community Services, the Rotary Lobster and Rib Fest, and Canada Day Pancake Breakfast.
+Karin currently serves as President of The Dundas Rotary Club.
+She serves on the Board of Directors for the Rotary Lobster and Rib Fest, and Canada Day Pancake Breakfast.
 Karin is a frequent speaker at various community events, sharing her knowledge about the death care industry.

 Miss Emma Comfort Dog/Office Assistant

 Emma is our much loved, 5 year old Miniature Schnauzer.
 She has been with us from the first day we opened our doors, and she is most happy to greet our families and provide comfort and stress relief.
 Emma loves her work!